mansi-kikani/ngrx/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Ngrx Firebase Authentication for signin/signup
+## Firebase Authentication for signin/signup

 To get more help  refer the link (https://firebase.google.com/docs/reference/rest/auth)